 Steps

-Beat the eggs in a stand mixer or with an electric mixer along with the sugar, salt, and flavors.
-The mixture should be fluffy, light, and foamy, taking about 12-15 minutes.
+Beat the eggs in a stand mixer or with an electric hand mixer together with the sugar, salt and flavorings.
+The mixture should be voluminous, light and frothy — this will take about 12–15 minutes.

-Bake in a preheated static oven at 356°F for 20-25 minutes, perform the toothpick test.
-Remove from the oven and let cool before unmolding, then let cool on a tray or wire rack for cakes.
+Bake in a static (conventional) oven preheated to 338°F for 30–35 minutes and perform the toothpick test.
+Remove from the oven and let warm slightly before unmolding; then cool on a tray or wire rack.

-Split open the vanilla pod and scrape out the seeds.
-Bring the soy beverage to a boil with the empty vanilla pod.
-Mix the yolks with the sugar, the vanilla seeds, and finally add the starches using a whisk.
+Split the vanilla pod and scrape out the seeds.
+Bring the soy drink and the empty vanilla pod to a boil.
+Whisk the egg yolks with the sugar, the vanilla seeds, and finally add the starches.

-Once boiling, add the egg mixture to the soy beverage.
-Cook for about 1 minute, stirring with a whisk.
+Once boiling, add the egg mixture to the soy drink.
+Cook for about 1 minute, stirring constantly with a whisk.

-Quickly cool the cream in an ice-water bath or in the freezer after covering it with plastic wrap on contact.
+Cool the custard quickly in an ice bath (bowl of ice and water), or in the freezer after covering its surface with plastic wrap to avoid forming a skin.

 Pour the cream into a bowl.
-Scrape the vanilla seeds from the pod and add them to the cream.
-Begin to whip and add the powdered sugar.
+Scrape the seeds from the vanilla bean and add them to the cream.
+Begin whipping and add the powdered sugar.
 Whip until the cream is thick but not stiff.

 Mix the limoncello with the water and set aside.